1

 (3 customer reviews)

-Château Villemaurine is one of the jewels of Saint-Emilion, a 12-hectare property with a long winegrowing history.
-Its terroir is simply exceptional, it is one of the most prestigious First Growths of the appellation.
-This Grand Cru Classé is located east of the village of Saint-Emilion, on the limestone plateau, in the center of the appellation area.
+Château Villemaurine is one of Saint-Emilion's jewels, a 12-hectare estate with a long winegrowing history.
+Its terroir is quite simply exceptional, making it one of the appellation's most prestigious Premiers Crus.
+This Grand Cru Classé is located to the east of the village of Saint-Emilion, on the limestone plateau at the center of the appellation area.
 Find out more

 Recommended by